DrokeRavens/SharpDownloader.Server/README.md

 # TODOS
 * Create a database to store download info.
 * Refactor some code
-* Finish pause and resume
+* Check file for resume
-* Refactor websocket connection
 * Download service using webcrawler or api for popular websites, eg: google drive, mediafire, mega.nz...
 * To be defined...